-You know the sayings “just be yourself.”
-And you’re aware of the potentially contradictory one that says “to grow we must stretch ourselves?”
+You know the saying, “just be yourself?”
+And you’re aware of the potentially contradictory one that says, “to grow, we must stretch ourselves?”
 Which one is right for you?
-I think that we might consider intermingling the two of them in some sort of cyclical dynamic balance.
+Can we follow both?
+Maybe we might consider intermingling the two of them in some sort of cyclical dynamic balance.

-Great advice to keep in mind, as a daily mantra.
+Great advice to keep in mind as a daily mantra.
 It’s a close cousin to “being in the moment.”
-Let our authenticity shine, it will distinguish us and allow us to be better recognized.
+Let our authenticity shine; it will distinguish us and allow us to be better recognized.

 As a youth, one of my teachers told the class that if we were to be competitive, we would do well to be ourselves.
 Apparently, we had the potential to be great as ourselves, but only mediocre as someone else.
 I don’t know about you, but I absolutely love to get recognized.
-It’s a real ego boost to be sure.
+It’s a real ego boost, to be sure.
 And would I like to be great?
 If we’re anything at all alike, we’ve been making an effort in this way all our lives.

 Let’s say we’re looking to receive soft, gentle nurturing right at this very moment.
-Then we need to turn towards the light, as plants turn towards the sunlight.
+Then we need to turn towards the light as plants turn towards the sunlight.
 We all have an inner light.
 I might remind myself that I will care for myself, be my own best friend.
 Although, I might give myself the time to nap mid-afternoon if I’m still tired.

 Personal growth seems to be an essential component of the human experience.
 I believe that it’s fundamental to maturity and success.
-But we have to be ready for it or it will be more difficult than is necessary.
+But we have to be ready for it, or it will be more difficult than is necessary.